 The Brian Laetz Graduate Essay Prize, valued at $200, is awarded annually to one graduate student based on the following criteria:

 - Essays will be submitted to the Award Nominations Committee chair by students.
 Each student can submit at most one essay, with a maximum length of 7,500 words (the footnotes but not the bibliography should be included in the word count).
 An email reminder will be sent out annually on May 1; essays will be due by May 15.

 - Each student may be awarded the Laetz prize at most once during his or her studies at UBC.

 - The prize will be awarded on the basis of overall essay quality, and may be given to a student at any stage of the program.

-- Essays should be prepared for blind reviewing and submitted to the Department Admin Manager or the Graduate Secretary.
+- Essays should be prepared for blind reviewing and submitted to the Graduate Program Assistant.

 - The prize will be adjudicated by the Award Nominations Committee, and the winner will be announced by May 31.

 The Brian Laetz Essay Prize was made possible through the generous contributions of Cynthia Laetz, Susan Kay, Amanda Marshall, UBC Dean of Arts Office, UBC Faculty of Graduate Studies, faculty and students in the UBC Philosophy Department, and additional friends of Brian Laetz.

 2019 Graham Moore, “Propositions, Modality, and Representations"

 2016 Rebecca Livernois, “Regretful Decisions and Climate Change.”